Skip to main content

 If you defaulted on loan payments from a 403(b) contract, the remaining loan balance is reported as taxable; however, the loan is still outstanding.

 I thought only my gains were taxable on a distribution from a nonqualified annuity.
-Why is the total distribution amount reported in Box 1 (gross distribution)?
+Why is the total distribution amount reported in Box 1 (Gross distribution)?

-Form 5498
+IRS Form 5498

 Allianz Life Insurance Company of New York (Allianz Life of NY), its affiliated companies, and their representatives and employees do not provide legal or tax advice.
-We encourage you to consult your tax and/or legal advisor with any tax- or legal-related questions.
+We encourage you to consult your tax and/or legal professional with any tax- or legal-related questions.

-As the issuer of the individual retirement annuity (IRA), we are required to provide you and the IRS information on your contract annually.
+As the issuer of the Individual Retirement Annuity (IRA), we are required to provide you and the IRS information on your contract annually.
 IRS Form 5498 is used for reporting IRA contribution information, such as contributions and rollovers to Traditional IRAs, Roth IRAs, SEP IRAs, and SIMPLE IRAs.
 Form 5498 is also used to report the year-end Fair Market Value information for your annuity.
 This form is for your records only and does not need to be attached to your submitted income tax return.
 The information on the form will be furnished to the IRS by the required due date.

 I sent money from another IRA directly into this IRA at Allianz Life of NY.
 Why does the Form 5498 show no contributions?